Sknala/yummyfier/README.md

 ## Yummyfier

 - Food recipe web application for users interested in cooking
+- App has various options and categories from vegetarian to meat
 - App aims to reduce food waste, save time and inspire

-Simple idea:
+Idea in short:
 - You have ingredients in your fridge but you don't know what you can make of them
-- Write your ingredient(s) to the app and it suggests recipe ideas that can be made
+- Write your ingredient(s) to the app and it suggests recipe ideas that can be made of them
 - If you come to like some recipe you can save it

 <sub>**However, if you only have few basic ingredients (eggs, flours...) we can't ensure you can make something only with those**</sub>